-Communication and dissemination of science outside of the university is vital to developing enthusiasm for and participation in STEM.
+Dissemination of science outside of the university is vital to developing enthusiasm for and participation in STEM.
 I relish the opportunity to educate the public and spread fascination in the community.
 My outreach work has been shaped by my ultimate goal of broadening access to higher education and academia.
 To this end, while at UC Berkeley I’ve supported outreach work at middle school science fairs, the university open day, and at both local and distant schools through the Bay Area Science in Schools and Be A Scientist mentoring programs.